DHHS to open temporary call center in Wilton

+Gov. Janet Mills signed an executive order on Jan.
+3 to expand MaineCare.
+More than 70,000 Mainers will be eligible for MaineCare health insurance under the expansion, according to the Portland Press Herald.
+Maine voters approved the expansion in 2017.

-DHHS will hold a job fair from 10 a.m. to 2 p.m.
-Thursday at Barclays on Weld Road/Route 156 in Wilton.
+DHHS will hold a job fair for these positions from 10 a.m. to 2 p.m. on Thursday at the Barclays facility on Weld Road/Route 156 in Wilton.

-It will allow Maine people to get helpful information quicker and streamline the enrollment experience, according to the DHHS release.
-Those who call the Office for Family Independence’s Customer Service Center at 1-855-797-4357 with questions about department programs, including expansion, will be directed to the new call center to learn more and receive initial help signing up, if eligible.
+The center will allow Maine people to get helpful information quicker and streamline the enrollment experience, according to the release.
+Those who call the Office for Family Independence’s Customer Service Center at 1-855-797-4357 with questions about Department programs, including expansion, will be directed to this new call center to learn more and receive initial help signing up, if eligible.
 Callers who are prepared to enroll will then be directed to eligibility specialists to complete the process.

 “Our phones have been ringing off the hook with people eager to learn about the Medicaid expansion,” DHHS Commissioner Jeanne Lambrew said in the release.
 “This call center will help us be more responsive to people who have been waiting for health care coverage.”